 The health component of the Department of Kinesiology offers programs designed to meet the needs of individuals and agencies associated with health and safety.
 The programs within the component include community health majors and minors.

-The following information is provided by the St. Cloud State University Online Bulletin:
+The following information is provided by the St. Cloud State University Course Catalog:

 More information regarding the Athletic Training Program